Fluctuating landscapes and heavy tails in animal behavior: Discussion

-In the context of animal behavior, heavy-tailed distributions of first passage times (or run lengths, at constant speed) with an exponent $f(t)\approx t^{-2}$ have been found extensively across multiple species, from bacteria \cite{Korobkova2004}, termites \cite{Miramontes2014} and rats \cite{Jung2014} to marine animals \cite{Humphries2010,Sims2008}, humans \cite{Raichlen2014} and even fossil records \cite{Sims2014}.
-In the context of search behavior, such observations have led researchers to hypothesize that L\'evy-flights (with an exponent of -2) result in efficient search strategies and are thus evolutionarily favorable \cite{Viswanathan1999,Wosniack2015,Wosniack2017,Guinard2021,Clementi2021}, although this view has been met with some controversy \cite{Pyke2015,Reynolds2015}.
-Indeed, we here show that fat tails appear simply from the fact that the animal continuously adapts its behavior over time, leading to a broad distribution of ``run'' times (and thus run lengths).
-Therefore, such emergent behavior need not be fine-tuned by evolution \emph{per se}, although one might argue that it is a by-product of the evolutionarily favorable ability to perform adaptive behavior.
+Heavy-tailed distributions in the duration $t$ of behaviors with an exponent $f(t)\approx t^{-2}$ are found across multiple species, from bacteria \cite{Korobkova2004}, termites \cite{Miramontes2014} and rats \cite{Jung2014} to marine animals \cite{Humphries2010,Sims2008}, humans \cite{Raichlen2014} and even fossil records \cite{Sims2014} (see Fig.\,\ref{fig:1}).
+Such observations have led researchers to hypothesize that L\'evy flights yield optimal search strategies when the power law exponent is $-2$ \cite{Viswanathan1999,Wosniack2015,Wosniack2017,Guinard2021,Clementi2021}, although this view has been met with some controversy \cite{Pyke2015,Reynolds2015}.
+Here, we provided evidence in two distant model organisms, {\it C. elegans} and zebrafish, that such fat tails may simply emerge from modulation over time and thus be a by-product of the evolutionary favorable ability to perform adaptive behavior \cite{Mery2010}.